Sting

 The car that Sting bought after signing a contract with A&M

 The following year, Sting and his colleagues re-released the single with this fateful song.
-If in 1978 radio stations ignored it, then on the second try the song made a splash.
-This was followed by long exhausting tours in the US, including performances at the cult Manhattan club, CBGB.
+While radio stations ignored it in 1978, the second time around the song became a hit.
+This led to grueling US tours, including shows at the legendary Manhattan club CBGB.

 The Police performing at CBGB